-- Prepare dipping sauce by whisking ingredients together and adding tbsp of water at a time until the consistency you want.
-Reduce or increase sriracha, according to your taste.
+Prepare the spicy peanut dipping sauce by whisking ingredients together and adding tbsp of water at a time until the consistency you want.
+Reduce or increase sriracha, according to your tolerance to spice.

-- Cook rice noodles according to package instructions, then rinse in cold water, drain and set aside in a bowl.
+	- Cook rice noodles according to package instructions, then rinse well in cold water, drain and set aside in a bowl.

 	- Add an inch of very warm water to a wide pan or bowl.
 Submerse rice paper in bowl for 10-20 seconds.
 Then, transfer to flat working space and fill with ingredients.
 Be careful to not overfill them!
 Then, gently roll up and fold in sides as you go, like a burrito.

 	- Eat the spring roll whole or cut at a diagonal for a pretty presentation.
 Serve with spicy peanut dipping sauce.